metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Ken Dorsey impressing me with his scripted plays.
 He's moving Stefon Diggs around to optimize match-ups.

+Nice to see Kansas finally commit hard to the short game.
+13 of their first 15 touchdowns have been from goal-to-go situations.

 ***

 ## Cardinals @ Seahawks

 Cardinals are now running the ball more with Murray and Conner.

+Smart zone-rush by the Seahawks to force a Cardinal punt.